flutter-view/flutter-view-widgets/README.md

-# Flutter-View Tools
+# Flutter-view Tools

-> Notice: this replaces the flutter_view_tools library, which is no longer maintained.
+> Notice: this (flutterview-tools) replaces the flutter_view_tools library, which is no longer maintained.

 Flutter-view is a tool that lets you easily create layouts for Flutter, using Pug and Sass.